Distinction of the Steinberg representation and the dual group of a symmetric space

-We know that the dimension of harmonic functions may be larger than $\#S$, so a priory $S=\emptyset$ doesn't promise us that there are no non zero harmonic function on $\Gamma^0_{aff,F}(X)$.
-It is enough to show the the following:
+We know that the dimension of harmonic functions may be larger than $\#S$, so a priory $S=\emptyset$ does not guarantee that there are no non-zero harmonic functions on $\Gamma^0_{aff,F}(X)$.
+Nevertheless we have the following.

-\begin{prop} Let $G=SL_{2n+1}(F)$, $H=GL_n(F)\times GL_{n+1}(F)\cap SL_{2n+1}(F)$ and $X=G/H$.
+\begin{prop} Let $G=SL_{2n+1}(F)$, $H=(GL_n(F)\times GL_{n+1}(F))\cap SL_{2n+1}(F)$ and $X=G/H$.
 The only harmonic function on $\Gamma^0_{aff,F}(X)$ is zero. \end{prop}

 \begin{proof} We know that in this case $S=\emptyset$.
-It is enough to show that in any hyper edge of $\Gamma^0_{aff,F}(X)$ there is only one vertex of maximal $l_\sigma$ length.
+It is enough to show that in any hyper-edge of $\Gamma^0_{aff,F}(X)$ there is only one vertex of maximal $l_\sigma$ length.
 After showing this we can prove by induction on $l_\sigma$ that any harmonic function must be zero on any chamber.
 The fact that there are no full vertices with $l_\sigma$ length zero is the base of the induction.